yngvem/INF200-2019/docs/_posts/2019-09-09-new-ta-and-tutorials.md

  * **Fridays 08-10:** Tutorial
  * **Fridays 10-12:** Tutorial

-You will be allocated to a tutorial group shortly.
 You can attend other tutorial groups if there are space, but if they are full, then we kindly ask you to let those assigned to that group get priority.